Meet the Team

 Dr. Chantelle Makin: BSc, PGCE, DEdPsy, CPsychol

 Chantelle completed her Doctorate in Professional Educational, Child and Adolescent Psychology at the Institute of Education, University of London, in 2011, having previously worked as a primary school teacher.
-She has worked in Local Authorities (LA’s) for twelve years and has gained extensive experience working with children, young people and adults with Special Educational Needs, and their families and school staff, across a range of educational settings.
+She has worked in education for nineteen years and has gained extensive experience working with children, young people and adults with Special Educational Needs, and their families and school staff, across a range of educational settings.

 Chantelle has been involved in LA wide projects linked to her interests in autism and emotional literacy.
 Chantelle was a Lead Trainer central to the first-time implementation and roll-out across an LA of the Cygnet Parenting Programme, an education and support programme for parents and teachers of children, young people and adults with autism.
 Chantelle has a particular interest in autism and for her doctoral research study she engaged with children with autism and their parents and teachers living across an LA to understand their experiences in relation to the secondary transition process.
 Over the years, Chantelle has been extensively involved in the design and implementation of the Emotional Literacy Support Assistant (ELSA) project and in 2019, along with Laura, she brought the Early Years (EY) ELSA training to Surrey for the very first time.

 Chantelle is trained in clinical supervision and has worked as an Academic and Professional Tutor on the Doctorate in Professional Educational, Child and Adolescent Psychology at the Institute of Education supervising Trainee Educational Psychologists (TEPs), a role which allowed her to further her experience in Video Enhanced Reflective Practice (VERP).
-Chantelle and Laura are currently in the process of completing a piece of research looking at the supervision experiences of TEPs and their LA supervisors.
 Chantelle enjoys using her extensive supervision experience in her work in schools, including supervision for teachers, support staff and ELSAs.

-Chantelle has taken part in advanced practitioner training in a number of psychological topics, frameworks and interventions including: The Principles of Instructional Psychology, Organisational Change – Solution Oriented Schools, Circle of Adults and PATH, Mindfulness, Dynamic Assessment, Narrative Therapy Level 1, Adolescence, Anxiety and School Refusal, Pathological Demand Avoidance (PDA), Autism and Anxiety, Video Interaction Guidance (VIG), Emotion Coaching and Paediatric Sleep Disorders OCN level 6.
-She is currently working towards Emotion Coaching Practitioner Trainer status.
+Chantelle has taken part in advanced practitioner training in a number of psychological topics, frameworks and interventions including: The Principles of Instructional Psychology, Organisational Change – Solution Oriented Schools, Circle of Adults and PATH, Mindfulness, Dynamic Assessment, Narrative Therapy Level 1, Adolescence, Anxiety and School Refusal, Emotionally Based School Avoidance, Pathological Demand Avoidance (PDA), Autism and Anxiety, Video Interaction Guidance (VIG), Emotion Coaching, Paediatric Sleep Disorders OCN level 6, Suicide Prevention and Supporting Trans and Non-Binary Children and Young People.
+Most recently, Chantelle has completed further training in supervision at The Tavistock and Portman NHS Foundation Trust, as well as further training in EP consultation with the Educational Psychology Service at the Royal Borough of Kensington and Chelsea.

 Chantelle is married with three children and she lives in East Sussex.